vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 TRANSLATION

-If one meditates on the Saiva tattval (which is the quintes sence) of this entire universe on all sides and to its last limits by  the technique of ~ac;ladhva2 he will experience great awakening.8
+If one meditates on the Śaiva tattval (which is the quintes sence) of this entire universe on all sides and to its last limits by  the technique of ~ac;ladhva2 he will experience great awakening.8

 NOTES

-1. Siva is both praJciisa and vimarśa, both the light of  Consciousness and the consciousness or awareness of that  consciousness.
-Saiva tattva is the svariipa or essential nature of  Siva.
-Meditating on Saiva tattva means meditating on the svarUpa  (own form, essential nature) of Siva who is both prakiiSa and  vimarśa.
+1. Siva is both praJciisa and vimarśa, both the light of  Consciousness and the consciousness or awareness of that  consciousness. Śaiva tattva is the svariipa or essential nature of  Siva.
+Meditating on Śaiva tattva means meditating on the svarUpa  (own form, essential nature) of Siva who is both prakiiSa and  vimarśa.

 2. The sa~adhvii has two sides- Viieaka and viieya.
 The  viieaka ·side-var~a, mantra and pada are an expression of  prakiiSa, the viieya side-kalii tattva, and bhuvana are an  expression of vimarśa.